chris-townsend/where-next/README.md

 ### `Avatar.js`

 The *Avatar.js* component is designed to display user avatars with a high degree of flexibility and reusability.
-By separating the avatar display from other components and pages, it enables more efficient code organization and easier maintenance.
+Separating the avatar display from other components and pages enables more efficient code organization and easier maintenance.
 With customizable height and an optional text overlay, the Avatar component can adapt to different page designs and layouts, allowing for seamless integration into different parts of the site.
 Additionally, by including a timestamp in the image source, the Avatar component ensures that the image is always up-to-date and reloaded from the server when necessary.
 This feature helps prevent the browser from caching outdated images and ultimately contributes to improved site performance.

 ![Avatar](src/docs/features/images/avatar.webp)

 ### `PostDropdownBar.js`

 *PostDropdownBar.js* is a reusable component that renders a dropdown bar with edit and delete options for posts.
-It is built using React and React Bootstrap components, and styled using CSS.
+It is built using React and React Bootstrap components and styled using CSS.
 The component consists of a custom DropdownMenu component that renders a menu icon *(fas fa-ellipsis-v)*, and a Bootstrap Dropdown component that contains the dropdown menu items.
 The menu items include an Edit post option and a Delete post option, each with an associated icon.
-The component is designed to be flexible and customizable, allowing to easily integrate it elsewhere and modify its behavior and appearance as needed.
-This component is being used within `Comment.js` to allow users to edit and delete their own comments.
+The component is designed to be flexible and customizable, allowing it to easily integrate elsewhere and modify its behaviour and appearance as needed.
+This component is being used within `Comment.js` to allow users to edit and delete their comments.

 ![Post dropdown menu](src/docs/features/images/post-dropdown.webp)